timothyf/resume-builder/README.md

     ./deploy_resume.bash

+Optional profile override:

+    ./deploy_resume.bash --resume-user timothyfisher --resume-name resume_dev_refined

-Upload it to a Github page.
+Upload it to a GitHub page.
 Your resume will be available at `http://yourusername.github.com/resume`.

-### Launch the previewing server:
+### Launch the preview server:

     bundle exec middleman
 You can preview your resume at `http://localhost:4567/`

-When using RVM, entering the project directory will pick up `.ruby-version` and `.ruby-gemset` and use `ruby-3.4.9@resume`.
+When using RVM, entering the project directory can pick up `.ruby-version` and `.ruby-gemset` and use `ruby-3.4.9@resume`.

+The helper scripts resolve `bundle` from your `PATH` by default.
+If needed, override with:

+    BUNDLE_BIN=/absolute/path/to/bundle ./build_resume.bash

 ## Resume instructions

-To create/update your resume, you'll just need to edit the [`data/resume.yml`](https://github.com/reefab/ResumeMan/blob/master/data/resume.yml) file.
+To create/update your resume, edit `data/active_resume.yml` and the selected resume file under `data/<user>/` (for example `data/timothyfisher/resume_dev_refined.yml`).
 All keys with a `desc: |` header can be Markdown formatted.

 Here is what it looks like: